Skills and Abilities

 The urchin or the beggar often have this ability as well as professional thieves.
 There are two thoughts to the best way to rob amongst a crowded bazaar.
 Either pick those who are distracted or appear to be daydreaming, alternatively go for those who are wide awake as they probably haven't been touched before and therefore have more money.

 This is the ability to move unseen and unheard through an area.
 If the circumstances mean that it is possible to make noise or not worry about sight then a bonus of +1 is added to the roll.
 It is assumed that the normal difficulty is in reasonable cover against a guard who is not particularly on the lookout for anything.
 Approach is to within 20'.

 Stealth normal speed is 1/2 normal speed @ difficulty 15.

 Can also be used to appear as inconsequential in a crowd; you are effectively unseen yet in plain sight.

 Stealth also includes the ability to escape from bonds because at some point you will be caught.

-This allows an attempt to wriggle out of rope bonds.
-A very difficult skill check would be required for most bonds.
-Rope use also allows the character to tie any of the esoteric knots that slip, slide slowly, hold tight or loosen with a quick pull.
-(Any specific knot requires an easy check).
+- Attempt to wriggle out of rope bonds.
+A 17 skill check is required for most bonds.
+Rope use also allows the character to tie any normal knot; esoteric knots that slip, slide slowly, hold tight or loosen with a quick pull require an easy check.

 This is the unsophisticated form of unarmed combat where antagonists use whichever techniques comes to hand, this includes left hook, elbow smash and groin strike, arm lock, neck twist and strangle holds.
 It is (generally) only used where both participants are unarmed as moving in too close against a weapon means they get an opportunity attack and the pointy bit will do true (WP) damage).